Educational Technology Leadership (EdS)

 Please see the Graduate Catalog Archives for the current 2014-2015 Catalog

 This program offered by School of Education

 Technology is integral to all teaching and learning in this global age.
 Technology leaders apply processes and tools to provide for professional development experiences for professional educators.
-The educational specialist in technology leadership (EdS - TL) program is designed to prepare and support candidates for educational technology leadership at multiple levels: from the local school to the broader national and global contexts.
+The education specialist in educational technology leadership program is designed to prepare and support candidates for educational technology leadership at multiple levels: from the local school to the broader national and global contexts.

 This program is offered online.

-Students completing the educational specialist in technology leadership (EdS) degree will be able to:
+Students completing the education specialist in technology leadership degree will be able to:

 - demonstrate and model continuous growth and development of the understanding of technology operations and concepts.
 [TF-I]